PHPVibe/PHPVibe/README.md

 May require a free license key to install, head to  https://phpvibe.com/login and then https://phpvibe.com/licensing to easily get it.

-[Disclaimer: Please note that the above presentation is a rewritten version of the original text provided, restructured for clarity and coherence by ChatGPT.
+[Disclaimer]: Please note that the above presentation is a rewritten version of the original text provided, restructured for clarity and coherence by ChatGPT.